-The AyrMesh Hub is powered over its Ethernet cable, and can accept voltages between 10 and 24 Volts DC.
+The AyrMesh Hub is powered over its Ethernet cable, and generally use a voltage of 24 Volts DC.
 As such, it is pretty easy to power it from a battery recharged from a wind turbine or solar panel.

 Tycon Power is producing solar and wind-powered units for just this sort of application, and we recommend them as an excellent and cost-effective solution.
 The first step is to determine what size system you need.
 We recommend a system with at least 36 Ah batteries for 24+ hours of backup with no power - go to the 50 Ah battery system for 48 hours of backup.